eudoxia0/eudoxia0.github.io/article/_posts/2022-08-17-first-impressions-mochi.md

 months.
 Which is why a good presentation and user interface outweighs a lot of other considerations in my evaluation.

-If you've never used SR, or never managed to make it stick, give [Mochi Cards][mochi] a try.
+If you've never used SR, or never managed to make it stick, give [Mochi][mochi] a try.

 [mochi]: https://mochi.cards/
 [sr]: https://en.wikipedia.org/wiki/Spaced_repetition